Buying Guide: The American Football

-At Balles de Sport , we distinguish between "Replica" balls for recreational use and technical, regulation-grade balls (NCAA/NFL).
+Throwing a tight spiral or catching a pass in the rain doesn't just depend on talent, but on the ball's grip and construction.
+In American Football, the ball is a precision aerodynamic tool.
+At Balles de Sport, we distinguish between "Replica" balls for leisure and technical, approved balls (NCAA / NFL).
 The texture, the relief of the laces, and the material (Leather vs. Composite) are the criteria that will define your performance on the field.

 1. MATERIAL: GENUINE LEATHER OR COMPOSITE?

 This is the most critical choice.
-It determines the price, the feel, and the maintenance.
+It determines the price, feel, and maintenance.

 GENUINE LEATHER (Authentic Leather - Horween)